mostlysoftware/Lere/chat_context/technical-context.md

 ## Resource Context

 - For datapacks, resource packs, and external assets.
-Tracks what’s essential vs. optional polish.
+Tracks whatÃƒÂ¢Ã¢â€šÂ¬Ã¢â€žÂ¢s essential vs. optional polish.
 - Right now the focus is core functionality in an isolated environment, so we are going to aim for an ideal goal of no outside dependencies that aren't strictly necessary.
 Each plugin I distribute should "just work" out of the box

 ## Resource Inventory